rehypejs/rehype-react/readme.md

 might be a better fit.
-You can also use [`react-remark`][react-remark] instead, which is somewhere between `rehype-react` and `react-markdown`, as it does more that the former and is more modern than the latter, and also a good alternative.
+You can also use [`react-remark`][react-remark] instead, which is somewhere between `rehype-react` and `react-markdown`, as it does more that the former and is more modern (such as supporting hooks) than the latter, and also a good alternative.
 If you want to use JavaScript and JSX *inside* markdown files, use [MDX][].

 ## Install